jbielick/kona/README.md

 Kona is currently under development, but is published on [NPM](https://www.npmjs.com/package/kona) and on the road to 1.0.

-Kona is micro MVC application framework that puts the tools in your hands to get up and running fast.
-It's mission is to make developing really fast Node.js applications fun and productive, leveraging the generator-based middleware transport offered by [Koa](koajs/koa).
+Kona is micro API framework that puts the tools in your hands to get up and running fast.
+Its mission is to make developing really fast Node.js applications fun and productive, leveraging the generator-based control-flow middleware offered by [Koa](koajs/koa).

 Kona's focus is simplicity; it's a thin layer of the application structure you're used to with room for growing.
 There aren't a million configurations (yet), you can't swap out the core middleware, you don't need 5 json documents to tell it how to start.
 The core of framework stack is [Koa.js](https://github.com/koajs/koa) and the middleware